Bakhtiyar-Garashov/terraform-learning/README.md

 # Terraform learning
-This repo contains test scripts used during my learning journey of Terraform.
+This repo contains test scripts and tutorials used during my learning journey of Terraform.

 Terraform is an open-source infrastructure as code tool that allows you to manage hundreds of cloud services to use a uniform CLI approach.
 Terraform uses declarative configuration files to codify cloud APIs.